-A little over one-third of Washington’s forests are privately owned, mostly by companies that grow trees for the continuous production of forest products.
-About 60% of our state’s private forestland, 4.6 million acres, can be classified as being managed by “industrial private forest landowners.”
-Industrial private forest landowners include land that is privately owned, which has a primary purpose of producing timber products for profit and per owner is 10,000 acres or more of forestland and a focus on profitable timber production.
+A little over one-third of Washington’s forests are privately owned, primarily by companies with the primary objective of sustaining a continuous supply of forest products.
+Approximately 60% of the state’s private forestland, totaling 4.6 million acres, falls under the category of “industrial private forest landowners.”
+These landowners are characterized by private ownership of 10,000 acres or more of forestland and a focus on profitable timber production.

 Through collaboration between our various levels of membership, innovative forest practices can be shared with all private foresters across the state of Washington.

-These terms are used as defined by the Pacific Northwest Research Station of the USDA Forest Service:
+This classification is based on definitions provided by the Pacific Northwest Research Station of the USDA Forest Service.